kercre123/victor/README.md

 ## Building

+0. Make sure you have docker and git-lfs installed.

 1. Clone the repo and cd into it:

 ```
 cd ~
 git clone --recurse-submodules https://github.com/kercre123/victor
 cd victor
+git lfs pull
 ```

 2. Make sure you have docker installed and can run it as a normal user.
 This will probably involve: